colinbendell/VisualProgramming/README.md

 # Historical Context

-## The GUI Environment
+## The TUI / GUI Environment

 In 1994, development on Windows 3.1 was very nascent and not accessible to the authors of VP.
-However, the latest releases of Norton Commander and the Norton suite of tools, inspired the potential of a GUI environment within DOS 6.2's REAL mode.
+However, the latest releases of Norton Commander and the Norton suite of tools, inspired the potential of a TUI/GUI environment within DOS 6.2's real mode.

-To do this, the GUI was actually a text based interface that used 'mode 11', or EGA-HI, which allowed for 50 rows (over the standard 25) and allowed for character remapping.
-Functionally this provided a 640x350 with 16 colours interface.
-In this mode, standard characters could be re-defined and re-drawn to create the illusion of a graphical environment.
-Mouse movements likewise were clever manipulations of the characters.
+The early iterations used a Text User Interface in VGA `mode 11`(?) which provided a 80x50 character mode and could be combined with character remapping to provide custom glyphs.
+This could ceate an illusion of a graphical interface but using standard text mode and avoid the complications of having multiple pages and managing sprites.
+However, the unforseen complication of this was the processing required to track mouse movements and dynamically redraw and push glyphs.

+Using the text mode was ultimately abandonded to use a simple graphics mode (EGA Hi or 640x350 with 16colors).
+A shareware library was used that provided basic mouse tracking and offered a minimal set of modal APIs without having to construct a graphical object model like which was needed in the win16/win32 CTL.DLL.

-In retrospect, it might have been easier to construct an object model such that the win16/win32 gui dlls provided.
-At the time however, just adopting the object and types model newly introduced in Pascal 5.5 was enough of a mind fuck.
+In retrospect, it might have been easier to focus on windows development and adopting the windows APIs.
+Windows development was very nascent and required C or C++.
+Just adopting the Pascal's 5.5 newly introduced object and types model was enough of a mind fuck.

 ## Extended Memory Specification (XMS) extensions
 One of the practical problems with building a DOS application was the 512K / 640K limitation.
 Quickly the environment needed for VP required more memory allocation to avoid the random crashing.
 Since the application was written in REAL mode and was strictly a text based application, the reserved EMS between 640K and 1024 could be repurposed.
 Unfortunately the use of EMS proved problematic because of the use of the EGA mode and a slightly more traditional approach was adopted to access the XMS memory space.